Allan-og-venner/p4-project/README.md

 #### ActionMenu
 An action menu is integrated which allows for different methods.

-An action can be allowed for a certain cardType.
+An action can be allowed with certain parameters.
-In the following example, the action changeColor is allowed in four variations for the cardType "plusfour".
+In the following example, the action changeColor is allowed for a "plusFour" card, and 4 different strings for colors.

 The method displayAllowedActions can be used to print all allowed actions related to a cardType.
 ```